How to Become a Notary in South Carolina

 How much does it cost to become a notary public in South Carolina?

-You must pay the following to become a notary public in South Carolina:
+The cost to become a notary in South Carolina includes:

 - A $25 application fee for processing your notary application.